 From left: Timo Rahkonen, Netta Iivari, Mikko Hintikka, Juha Röning, Antti Tölli and Matti Pietikäinen.

-Additional EUR 80 000 was obtained from the University of Oulu for arranging doctoral courses and for other costs and EUR 20 000 for coordination.
-Together with the annual direct financial support of EUR 10 000 from Infotech Oulu, the total budget of the doctoral program was EUR 1 130 000.
-In addition, Infotech Oulu supports its doctoral program by financing international workshops and researcher visits that include doctoral education.
+Additional EUR 80 000 was obtained from the University of Oulu for arranging doctoral courses and for other costs and EUR 20 000 for coordination in 2015.
+Together with the annual direct financial support of EUR 10 000 from Infotech Oulu, the total budget of the doctoral program was EUR 1 368 000.
+In addition, Infotech Oulu supported its doctoral program by financing international workshops and researcher visits that include doctoral education.
 The research groups contribute the doctoral program through the work of the staff.
-The funding for 2015 is the same except that the worth of one doctoral student position rises from EUR 30 000 to EUR 37 000.
-The total budget for 2015 is EUR 1 368 000.

 Students and Doctoral Theses

 The supervisors of the doctoral program come from the research groups of the Infotech Oulu Doctoral Program.
-Based on our statistics in autumn 2014, the doctoral program had 265 active doctoral students having a supervisor from these groups.
-According to the policy of the University of Oulu Graduate School they cannot belong to any other doctoral program of UniOGS.
+The students who have a supervisor from these groups, and do not belong to any other doctoral program of UniOGS, are considered as the students of Infotech Oulu Doctoral Program.
+According to the policy of the University of Oulu Graduate School a doctoral student can belong to only one doctoral program.
+Based on our last statistics, the doctoral program has about 270 active doctoral students.

-The output was 33 doctoral theses.
-Funding from the Infotech Oulu Doctoral Program positions was used for nine of them: Eero Väyrynen, Rafal Sliz, Eveliina Juntunen, Marja Harjumaa, Hamed Rezazadegan Tavakoli, Maciej Sobocinski, Huang Xiaohua and Miguel Bordallo Lopez defended their theses in 2014.
-All the theses can be found in electronic format on the web from http://www.oulu.fi/infotech/doctoral_program/all_dissertations.
+The output was 34 doctoral theses.
+Funding from the Infotech Oulu Doctoral Program positions was used for nine of them: Hirley Alves, Daniel Herrera Castro, Jorge Goncalves, Eija Halkola, Jukka Komulainen, Olli-Erkki Kursu, Minna Pakanen, Juha Partala and Matteo Pedone defended their theses in 2015.
+All the theses can be found in electronic format on the web from http://www.oulu.fi/infotech/doctoral_program/

 Strong research contacts with other universities and research institutes are utilized in arranging lecturers for the courses.
-In each of the three major areas covered by the doctoral program, several lectures (the Infotech Oulu Lecture Series) and intensive courses are held annually.
+Several lectures (the Infotech Oulu Lecture Series) and intensive courses are held annually.
 These all provide a valuable extension to the other doctoral courses in information technology provided by the university.
 The extent of the courses below is expressed in ECTS credits.

 The Infotech Oulu Lecture Series